-Invalidity grant: Paid if the insured is not eligible for a disability pension but has at least 12 months of contributions.
+Invalidity grant: Paid if the insured is not eligible for a disability pension but has at least 12 months of contributions and has been assessed as disabled by the Social Security Organisation's medical board.

-Survivor pension: The deceased had at least 24 months of contributions in the last 40 months prior to death; contributions for at least 2/3 of the months since first becoming insured, with at least 24 months of contributions.
+Survivor pension: The deceased had at least 24 months of contributions in the last 40 months prior to death; or contributions in at least 66.7% of the months since first becoming insured, with at least 24 months of contributions.

-Reduced survivor pension: A reduced pension is paid if the deceased paid contributions for 1/3 of the months since first becoming insured, with at least 24 months of contributions.
+Reduced survivor pension: A reduced pension is paid if the deceased paid contributions for at least 33% of the months since first becoming insured, with a total of at least 24 months of contributions.

-The survivor pension is split as follows: 60% of the benefit is paid to the widow (the widower if he was the insured's dependent) and 40% to unmarried children (60% to full orphans) younger than age 21 (until the completion of a first university degree, no limit if disabled).
+Eligible survivors include a widow (the widower if he was the insured's dependent) and unmarried children younger than age 21 (or until the completion of a first university degree, no limit if disabled).